JOVM celebrates what would have been Miles Davis’ 94th birthday.

 JOVM celebrates “It Was a Good Day” Day.

-JOVM pays tribute to MTV on its 37th birthday.
+JOVM pays tribute to David Bowie on what would have been his 73rd birthday.

 A JOVM annual tradition: DMX’s rendition of “Rudolph the Red-Nosed Reindeer.”